klaxalk/CMatrixLib/README.md

 CMatrixLib
 ===============

-CMatrixLib is a simply library for matrix and vector operations.
-It is written in ANSI C to be easily used in u-controllers, Arduino, e.c.
+CMatrixLib is a simple library for matrix and vector float operations.
+It is written in ANSI C. It was created to be used on microcontrollers such as AVR and ARM family when the ANSI C library is needed.

 Documentation
 -------------